sixcrm/SixCRMServerless/README.md

 2.  ~~When deleting an instance, CloudFormation fails to delete the S3 bucket that holds the deployment artifacts as well as the IAM Role.~~
 3. Store Credit Card in Order Create doesn't make a lot of sense...
 4.  ~~Needs to store the CCs~~
+5. CC record missing from the transaction.
+6. Occasionally, the product is missing from the transaction.
+7. Customer doesn't need a billing address